BluelyTASer/Speedrun.comSimplifier/README.md

 # Speedrun.comSimplifier
-Capture First 600 Runs In Speedrun.com And Convert It to Readable Human Line
+Capture First 600 Runs In Speedrun.com, Convert It to Human Readable and Organize Each Runs By Line